 In order to ensure our sustainability criteria are met, we perform half-yearly follow-ups of the fund holdings with our advisor ISS-ESG.

 The following companies are excluded from all of our funds with regards to controversial weapons, nuclear weapons, thermal coal, tobacco, cannabis and international norms

-Exclusion in ethical and sustainable funds
+Exclusion in sustainable funds

-In addition to our basic ethical and sustainable criteria, as described above, our ethical and sustainable funds do not invest in corporate groups with more than 5 percent turnover results from alcohol, tobacco, weapons, pornography or gambling business sectors.
+In addition to our basic criteria, as described above, our sustainable funds do not invest in companies that extract coal, gas or oil.
+Additionally, they do not invest in corporate groups with more than 5 percent revenue derived from alcohol, weapons, commercial gambling or pornography.

-Exclusion SEB’s Pension Funds
+Exclusion SEB’s Strategy and Pension Funds

 Effects of exclusion regarding different fund categories

-Definitions of percentage limits and how sustainability affects our funds
+How sustainability affects our funds